Vivian-hihi/SequoiaDB/doc/src/document/reference/Sequoiadb_command/System/delAHostMap_en.md

 ##DESCRIPTION##

-Delete a host name to ip address mapping in the host file
+Delete a hostname to ip address mapping in the host file

 ##PARAMETERS##